kenchan0824/sea-escrow/README.md

 # Seahorse Escrow

-Most DeFi protocols need to take custody of users fund.
+Almost all DeFi protocols need to take custody of users fund.
 Our Escrow program demonstrates how to achieve that safely with **Seahorse**.

 Please refer to the [Counter program](https://github.com/kenchan0824/sea-counter) for the Seahorse basics.
 Also, [Simple-Web3](https://github.com/kenchan0824/simple-web3) is used in the test module, you may read the docs there.

 ## Use Cases
-This project is motivated by an imaginary E-commerce scenario, where the seller lists his his products or services with the dedicated price.
+This project is motivated by an imaginary E-commerce scenario, where the sellers list their products or services with the dedicated price.

 ![escrow](./escrow.png)

 - If a buyer takes the deal, the seller would issue him an escrow order with an assigned referee.
-- The buyer then commits the deal by depositing funds to the order.
+- The buyer then commits the deal by depositing funds to the order vault.
-- When the product is fulfilled, he can instruct the order to release the funds to the seller.
+- When the product is fulfilled, he can instruct the order vault to release the funds to the seller.
 - Otherwise, he can dispute to the referee and ask for a refund.